RVSagar/uw-auto-rc-car/README.md

     sudo apt-get update
     sudo apt-get install -y nvidia-container-toolkit
     ```
-1. Navigate to the folder you cloned this repo into.
-1. From within this root directory:
-    ```bash
-    make
-    ```

-Note: Running `make` above should take approximately 20-30 minutes to generate with a decent GPU/CPU.

 ## TLDR Quick start guide to test lane following in simulation:
 1. Go to root folder